ZosoV/mobia-project/deployment/README.md

 Note: there are other components in the pipeline, but they will be explained later.

+The DeepStream version used in this repository is the 6.0.1.

 ## Build the environment

 We followed the steps below to build this project on Jetson Xavier NX with JetPack :tm: 4.6.1: